Queen's Park (Toronto): History

 In 1853, the Parliament of the Province of Canada expropriated the building for its use; with the University of Toronto relocating classes held in that building to the Third Parliament Buildings of Upper Canada.
 The Parliament of the Province of Canada was based in Toronto from 1849 to 1853 and again from 1856 to 1858; having relocated several times within the Province of Canada during its existence.

 Given the park's popularity with local residents, the municipal government of Toronto entered negotiations with the university to lease the land for the purposes of creating a public park; with a 999-year lease for 49 acre of land eventually formalized on 29 August 1858.
 The terms of the lease also outlined that the government had the right to build a legislative building on the property if they so desired.

 On 11 September 1860, the property was officially dedicated as Canada's first municipal park by Edward, Prince of Wales (later King Edward VII); and was named Queen's Park, in honour of Queen Victoria.
 The park was originally planned to be opened the previous Saturday, although heavy rain led the dedication ceremony to be rescheduled to Tuesday.
 During the ceremony, he also laid a cornerstone for an eventual statue of Queen Victoria at the southern apex of the park.
 However, financial difficulties and delays would eventually see this spot be occupied by a statue of Sir John A. Macdonald, the first prime minister of Canada.
 The statue for Victoria would eventually be purchased and placed near the entrance to the legislative building in 1902.

 In 1879, the provincial government acted on its option to construct a new legislature on the property and informed the city of its intention to do so.
 However, construction was delayed by inconclusive design competition, with the design commission finally awarded in 1886 to Richard A. Waite.
 Ownership of the southern portion of the park was also handed over to the provincial government in 1886.
 The Ontario Legislative Building was completed in 1892, and hosted its first legislative session on 4 April 1893.
 After the building's completion, Russian cannons originally placed at the southern tip of the park in 1859 were moved to the legislature's entrance.
-The Russian cannons were war prizes captured by British forces during the Crimean War, and gifted to the city of Toronto by Queen Victoria 1859.
+The Russian cannons were war prizes captured by British forces during the Crimean War, and gifted to the city of Toronto by Queen Victoria in 1859.